 Conclusion: Hormones Shape Our Connections

-Understanding the science behind attraction can help explain why lust and love sometimes feel so similar, and why they evolve in different ways.
-Lust is a fleeting, dopamine-driven rush, while love is a deep, oxytocin-fueled connection that grows over time.
-The transition from lust to love is a natural process that happens when the emotional and physical components of a relationship align.
+Understanding the science behind attraction can help explain why infatuation and love sometimes feel so similar, and why they evolve in different ways.
+Infatuation is a fleeting, dopamine-driven rush, while love is a deep, oxytocin-fueled connection that grows over time.
+The transition from infatuation to love is a natural process that happens when the emotional and physical components of a relationship align.